 - Stir the wet ingredients into the dry and mix until combined.

-- Knead the dough in the bowl for a few minutes until it become firm (the firmer it is, the firmer your end product will be) and quite elastic.
+- Knead the dough in the bowl for a few minutes until it become quite firm (the firmer it is, the firmer your end product will be) and quite elastic.

 - Press the dough into a sprayed 8x8 pan.
 The dough will keep shrinking and not feel like it's going to go.
 Just work it and it will just about fit the 8x8, don't worry if it springs back a bit.
 If you can't stretch it to fit, let it rest for a few minutes to relax the gluten and try again.
 Eventually you will get it to fit the pan.